palufra90/crud-table/README.md

 The table is sortable and can be filtered, using the behaviors provided by the material table.

-the changes to the fruits (sorting, adding, removing or editing an item) are managed with a ngrx state.
+The changes to the fruits (sorting, adding, removing or editing an item) are managed with a ngrx state.

+## How to run

+The dependencies are installed with npm, so to run it locally just execute `npm install` and
+`ng serve`.

+Node version: 14.18.3 (should work with node 16 as well).

 ## Public api details